moj-analytical-services/iceberg-evaluation/docs/README.md

 |AWS Glue|Read+Write|Read+Write|Read+Write|
 |Athena|Read|Read|Read+Write|

-*Only Iceberg has write-support for Amazon Athena*

 ---
 ## Why Amazon Athena?

 With Iceberg, it's now possible to use Athena to process jobs previously not possible.
 This has many advantages:

-1. Costs based on amount of data scanned instead of resources used which can be much cheaper
+1. Costs based on amount of data scanned ($5/TB)
 2. Let Amazon Athena determine optimum server?? settings
-3. Unify tech stack across data pipeline:
+3. Unified tech stack across data pipeline
-  a.
-Less duplication of code
-  b.
-Facilate team resource allocation

 ---
+## Glue vs Athena

+-
+-
+-

+---
 ## Questions to Answer

 1. Can we leverage Apache Iceberg?
-2. How can we leverage modern [glue development options](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html) to faciliate glue script development?
 2. Can we replace Glue PySpark with Amazon Athena?
 3. What is the impact  on Data Derivation processes?